CQCL/pytket-docs/manual/manual_compiler.rst

 When the above circuit is run from an all-zero state, the Y and CX gates at the beginning just have the effect of putting both qubits in the :math:`\lvert 1
 \rangle` state (ignoring unobservable global phase), so they could be replaced with two X gates.
-This is exactly what the :py:meth:`SimplifyInitial` pass does.
+This is exactly what the :py:class:`~pytket.passes.SimplifyInitial` pass does.

 .. jupyter-execute::